 This is a shame, as a knowledge sharing platform can take the key asset of knowledge and use it to enable significant business growth.
 Let’s review all the ways knowledge sharing software can drive business growth.

 Better outcomes through better processes

-Understanding and managing knowledge sharing within a professional services firm helps identify links between knowledge and outcomes.
-A business typically tracks outcomes – the ends.
-However, most businesses do not usually do enough to track how those outcomes are achieved – the means.
+Understanding and managing knowledge sharing within an organisation helps identify links between knowledge and outcomes.
+An organisation typically tracks outcomes – the ends.
+However, most organisations do not usually do enough to track how those outcomes are achieved – the means.

 Long-term improvements in workplace behaviours